Employers love to ask interview questions about mistakes.

 “Last year I redesigned the company’s online store to improve the user experience.
 The project took six months of really hard work, but we still didn’t meet our goal of increasing sales by $100,000.
 Instead, we only improved sales by $75,000.
 It was a real disappointment but, then again, I can be really hard on myself.”

 “Last year, I was tapped to give a presentation to the company’s finance team to make a case for having funds added to my team’s budget to revamp the company’s online store.
 The presentation landed during our busiest time of year, and I was swamped.
 Because I was overwhelmed, I convinced myself that I knew the information inside and out and that I didn’t need to prepare for the presentation.
 In short, I blew it.
 We didn’t get the money we needed, and I disappointed my team.
-I know this happened was because I was overly confident and didn’t set my priorities well.”
+I know this happened was because I was overly confident and didn’t set my priorities well.
+Since then, I’ve always found time to prepare for presentations, even if it means taking the material home to practice.
+My presentations have brought in some of the biggest deals our company has seen this past year since the mistake, so I used that failure as a learning experience and a chance to improve myself.”

 To succeed in answering a question about a past failure, pick a story that ends with a compelling lesson.
 Ideally, you should briefly outline the mistake and then elaborate on the lesson learned and how you’ve applied it to other projects.